Rainier-PS/Invitation-Template/docs/USAGE_GUIDE.md

 ## 2. Visual Customization

 ### Images
 Replace the URLs in the `design.heroImages` and `design.sectionBackgrounds` arrays with your own image URLs.
-For best results, use high-resolution landscape images.
+For best results, use landscape images that are compressed and converted to modern formats such as AVIF or WebP.
+These formats provide high visual quality at much smaller file sizes, resulting in faster load times and a more eco-friendly website.
+Avoid using uncompressed or excessively large images.

 ### Colors & Styling
 You can modify the general look and feel in `styles.css`.